TSEPLNK/xmriginst/README.md

 It's compiling XMRig, and here you go!

-After everything is set up, execute 'cd ~/xmrig/build' and then 'sudo ./xmrig'.
+After everything is set up, execute 'cd ~/xmrig/build' and then either './xmrig' or 'sudo ./xmrig' for better performance!.

 --------------------------------
 Windows version